 Food Tests to Avoid!

-NIAID strongly recommends steering clear of the following tests because they are unregulated and/or scientificially unproven to accurately indicate a food allergy.
+NIAID strongly recommends steering clear of the following allergy tests because they are unregulated and/or scientifically unproven to accurately indicate a food allergy.

 Basophil histamine release/activation